Updated from original post January 2013.

 Privacy is not threatened so much by technology as it is by sloppy thinking and, I'm afraid, by wishful thinking on the part of some vested interests.
 Privacy and anonymity, on close reflection, are not the same thing, and we shouldn't want them to be!
 It's clearly important to be known by others in a civilised society, and it's equally important that those who do know us, are reasonably restrained in how they use that knowledge.

 National security analyst Dr Anthony Bergin of the Australian Strategic Policy Institute wrote of the government’s data retention proposals in the Sydney Morning Herald of August 14.
 I am a privacy advocate who accepts in fact that law enforcement needs new methods to deal with terrorism.
 I myself do trust there is a case for greater data retention in order to weed out terrorist preparations, but I reject Bergin’s patronising call that “Privacy must take a back seat to security”.
 He speaks soothingly of balance yet he rejects privacy out of hand.
-As such his argument for balance is anything but balanced.
+Ironically his argument for balance is unhinged.

 Suspicions are rightly raised by the murkiness of the Australian government’s half-baked data retention proposals and by our leaders’ excruciating inability to speak cogently even about the basics.
 They bandy about metaphors for metadata that are so bad, they smack of misdirection.
 Telecommunications metadata is vastly more complex than addresses on envelopes; for one thing, the Dynamic IP Addresses of cell phones means for police to tell who made a call requires far more data than ASIO and AFP are letting on (more on this by Internet expert Geoff Huston here).

 The way authorities jettison privacy so casually is of grave concern.
 Either they do not understand privacy, or they’re paying lip service to it.
 In truth, data privacy is simply about restraint.
 Organisations must explain what personal data they collect, why they collect, who else gets to access the data, and what they do with it.
 These principles are not at all at odds with national security.
-It’s given his polar status as cult hero or pariah, Ed Snowden has in my view provided some of best balanced analysis of national security and civil rights.
+If our leaders are genuine in working with the public on a proper balance of privacy and security, then long-standing privacy principles about proportionality, transparency and restraint provide the perfect framework in which to hold the debate.
+Ed Snowden himself knows this; people should look beyond the trite hero-or-pariah characterisations and listen to his balanced analysis of national security and civil rights.